jdm/who-roots-the-rooters/dump.md

 the browser builds a "reflector" object in the JavaScript VM that holds a reference to the underlying low-level object.
-If the JavaScript garbage collector determines that a reflector is no longer accessible, it destroys the reflector and decrements the reference count on the underlying object.
+If the JavaScript garbage collector determines that a reflector is no longer reachable, it destroys the reflector and decrements the reference count on the underlying object.